 The combination of the financial strength and credit quality of Xxx Corp. with Enron's proven market-making and operational expertise helps position Netco as one of the industry's top-rated companies, offering reliable and convenient trading and risk management services to the wholesale energy market.
-Enron has been the largest energy marketer in North America for xxx years.